 You probably can when you have a few servers in your environment and don’t want to go through that burden of deploying an on-premises solution.
 You probably also can if you don’t mind delegation or don’t need specific insight into your hardware or other specific items.
 And you probably also can if you don’t worry about delegation…

-While it is perfectly possible to only use OMS, it is the combination of OMS and OpsMgr that makes it a very strong solution.
+While it is perfectly possible to only use OMS, it is the combination of Microsoft Operations Management Suite (OMS) and OpsMgr that makes it a very strong solution.

 The Veeam Management Pack

 The Veeam Management Pack is a solution for Microsoft Operations Manager that provides you with app-to-metal visibility of your virtual and physical environments, giving you the visibility into VMware, Hyper-V and Veeam Backup & Replication.
 It is a third party management pack with lots of data gathering and intelligence built-in.

 In this series of blog posts, we are going to use the Veeam Management Pack and it’s data and intelligence and create some custom charts and dashboards, effectively using the power of both solutions combined.
 We are going to stream alerts and performance data and build custom views and dashboards based on data gathered from a VMware environment.
 Of course this can be done also from the data of our Hyper-V solution or Veeam Backup & Replication solution in our management pack.

 To get started, we need to connect our existing, on-premises Operations Manager solution (that has the Veeam Management Pack installed) to your OMS subscription.
 I won’t go into details on how to create this subscription, those steps can be found on Microsoft TechNet.

 After you have created a workspace, you can connect your existing on-premises solution to OMS.